ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ### Discovering the QEMU guest agent configuration

 Another important detail to take into account is the configuration of this QEMU agent.
-Although in the case of your first Debian VM it works well just with the default values, you should know where to find its configuration files:
+Although, in the case of your first Debian VM, it works well just with the default values, you should know where to find its configuration files:

 - `/etc/qemu`
   Directory for the agent configuration files.